FAQs & T&Cs

 To be eligible for the Art Educators Award, you must be an Art & Design Teacher, Tutor or Technician at a school, college or university in the UK or Republic of Ireland, or a registered Art Therapist.
 You must enter via the Art Educators Award application on Zealous.

-Who can enter the Contemporary Art Academy Development Award?
+Who can enter The Development Award?

 Can I enter on behalf of someone else?